 cron.roflcopter.fr is perfectly suited for monitoring cron jobs.
-All you have to do is update your cron job command to send a HTTP request to cron.roflcopter.fr after a job completes.
+All you have to do is update your cron job command to send an HTTP request to cron.roflcopter.fr after completing the job.

 Let's look at an example: